Dynamics of Simplest Chiral Gauge Theories

 Despite the essential importance of chiral gauge theories in describing nature, its definition has not been clear.
 Even though perturbation theory can be developed with somewhat ad hoc ways of regularizing divergences, a non-perturbative definition on the lattice has been difficult due to the fermion doubling problem \cite{Karsten:1980wd,Nielsen:1980rz,Nielsen:1981xu,Friedan:1982nk}.
 There has been a lot of progress in this area (see, {\it e.g.}\/, \cite{Kaplan:2009yg,Wang:2022ucy} for reviews and references therein), yet numerical simulation has not been possible for four-dimensional spacetime due to the sign problem.
 Therefore, it is of paramount importance to come up with other approaches in defining and working out chiral gauge theories.

 Recently, one of the authors (HM) \cite{Murayama:2021xfj} proposed the methodology to use a supersymmetric (SUSY) version of gauge theories and perturb them by an infinitesimal supersymmetry breaking in the form called anomaly mediation \cite{Randall:1998uk,Giudice:1998xp}.
-In many cases, supersymmetry allows for exact understanding of non-perturbative effects in gauge theories.
+In many cases, supersymmetry allows for exact understanding of non-perturbative effects in gauge theories, because the near-SUSY limit and non-SUSY limit appear to be continuously connected with no apparent sign of phase transition, and hence a cross over \cite{Kondo:2025njf}.
 In addition, anomaly mediation has the property called ``UV insensitivity'' such that its impact can be worked out whether the fields are elementary or composites.
 Therefore, the non-perturbative dynamics can be understood even in the presence of supersymmetry breaking.
-This methodology has already been applied to some chiral gauge theories \cite{Csaki:2021xhi,Csaki:2021aqv} with rather surprising results which did not agree with previous suggestions.
+This methodology has already been applied to some chiral gauge theories \cite{Csaki:2021xhi,Csaki:2021aqv,Leedom:2025mcg,Goh:2025oes} with rather surprising results which did not agree with previous suggestions.

 In the end, we will need computer simulations to understand which suggestions correctly describe non-perturbative dynamics of chiral gauge theories.
 Kikukawa suggested that $\mathrm{SO}(10)$ gauge theories with fermions in spinor ({\bf 16}) representations are likely the first of such theories to be simulated on computers \cite{Kikukawa:2017ngf}.
 In fact, $\mathrm{SO}(10)$ is the smallest simple group that admits chiral fermions ({\it i.e.}\/, complex representations) and is anomaly free.
-Among them, ${\bf 16}$-dimensional representation is the smallest complex representation.
+Among them, the ${\bf 16}$-dimensional representation is the smallest complex representation.
 Kikukawa proposed a formulation for its lattice simulations \cite{Kikukawa:2017ngf} building on prior works \cite{Eichten:1985ft,Wen:2013ppa,Neuberger:1997fp,Ginsparg:1981bj,Kaplan:1992bt}.

 In this Letter, we study dynamics of $\mathrm{SO}(10)$ gauge theories with $N_f$ Weyl fermions in the ${\bf 16}$ representation.
 Using the methodology of supersymmetry broken by anomaly mediation, we work out exact analytic solutions when the supersymmetry breaking is small.
 We also discuss what we might expect in the non-supersymmetric limit and find they are plausibly connected continuously.